 Two California Vehicle Code Sections define what it means to be DUI in Southern California — sections 23152(a) and 23152(b).
 23152(a) lays out the definition and potential punishments for California DUI.
 23152(b) stipulates that if you drive a car, truck, or motor vehicle with a blood alcohol concentration (BAC) of 0.08% or above, you can be arrested for DUI.

 So, with that lecture on the law and discussion of potential causes of DUI in Pasadena and Burbank and elsewhere in the Valley behind us, let’s turn our attention to legal defenses:

 What should you do if you or a family member has been arrested for DUI?

-One excellent option is to get a free consultation from Michael Kraut of the Kraut Law Group in Los Angeles.
+One excellent option is to get a free consultation from Michael Kraut of the Kraut Criminal & DUI Lawyers in Los Angeles.
 Attorney Kraut is near to Burbank, and he is a former prosecutor (Senior Deputy District Attorney for L.A., in fact).
 Moreover, he attended Harvard Law School, and he has a terrific reputation as a compassionate, knowledgeable, and organized lawyer.